bonkcomputer/solana-starter-kit/CONTRIBUTING.md

 2. If you've added code that should be tested, add tests
 3. Ensure the test suite passes
 4. Make sure your code follows the existing style (use the provided ESLint and Prettier configs)
+5. For swap/trading features, ensure both external wallets and Privy embedded wallets are supported
+6. Test with both BCT and SSE tokens when modifying trading functionality
-5. Issue that pull request!
+7. Issue that pull request!

 ## Development Setup